mtorre4580/dinogeek/README.md

 # dinogeek

-ecommerce geek stuff with javascript
+ecommerce geek stuff with javascript only